Questions? Contact firstname.lastname@example.org or call 410-735-6277.

 CTY staff members do not give injections; students on injectables are expected to self-administer.
 If this is an issue, please contact your site’s program manager to explore other arrangements immediately upon receipt and review of your course assignment packet.
 Generally, it is not possible to arrange allergy shots.

 - Payment for Medical Services: The parent or guardian who signs the medical form is responsible for all costs incurred as a result of any medical services provided.
 Not all providers accept all insurance plans.
 Some providers require payment from families at the time of service.
-International students coming to the Hong Kong site should check with their insurers about special provisions for international travel to see if they will be covered.
 We do not carry medical insurance of any kind for students.
 Any costs incurred and not paid by the family at the time of service will be billed to the student’s CTY account.
 Medical insurance is not required to attend CTY.

 On July 4 at residential sites, students attend classes and activities as usual.
 The site may recognize the holiday with a special event for students.
 At commuter sites, classes do not meet on the July 4 holiday.